 Building Customer Trust Around Pre-orders: Understanding the FTC’s Pre-order Regulations

-At Purple Dot, we see brands turning to pre-orders for a wide variety of reasons to boost their business.
+At Purple Dot, we see brands turning to pre-orders and sell earlier strategies for a wide variety of reasons to boost their business.
 Ultimately, all of these diverse use cases generally boil down to one core reason for brands: I want to capture sales, earlier.

 And once brands start scaling their pre-order strategy, pre-order sales often become a meaningful part of their revenue.
 Then, cue the next thought: Is what we’re doing by selling earlier even legal?